 According to Belgian law, any clause in a collective or individual employment contract enabling the employer to terminate the contract without notice or compensation, when the employee reaches the age of entitlement to a retirement pension, is considered to be null and void.

-However, the employer can dismiss an employee (only white-collar employees) of 65 years with a notice period of six months (three months if the employee has less than five years seniority) which is far less than the normal notice period based on the Claeys formula (approximately one month per year of seniority).
+However, the employer can dismiss an employee (only white-collar employees) of 65 years with a notice period of maximum 26 weeks which is in most cases far less than the legal notice period.
 For staff of the civil air line companies (cockpit and cabin crew), the age is 55 and not 65.

-The Constitutional Court judged in 2010 that this shorter notice period does not violate the constitutional principle of equality.
+The Constitutional Court judged in 2010 that a shorter notice period in the event of retirement does not violate the constitutional principle of equality.
 The legislator considered it appropriate for the employer to be able to give an employee who has reached the retirement age a shorter notice, since the “employment capacity of a white-collar employee can decrease quickly whereas the notice period to be complied only increases or maintains”.

 For most civil servants, retirement is mandatory at the age of 65.
 At that age, their employment will terminate automatically and without notice.